 - The sea breeze clouds building on the land or

-- If it’s any sort of southerly or westerly, just the cloud formations out to sea, because you’d better be going upwind to them.
+- With any sort of southerly or westerly, just the cloud formations out to sea, because you’d better be going upwind to them.

 Because I’ve done a reasonable amount of ocean racing, and in the Volvo ocean race you sail with really good navigators and when they come up on deck and tell you “look at the cloud, go to the right-hand side of it and you’ll be lifted, or stay away from that one”